The AHI Health Home Care Management initiative began in 2012.

 These counties populate a land mass that is about 24 times larger than New York City’s five boroughs, with a population that is 1/28th the size.
 A small population spread across a large region can lead to a tremendous number of geographic challenges and scarcity of services.

-AHI Health Home Enrollment and Outreach is growing!
+AHI Health Home Care Management enrollment and outreach is growing!

-Individuals are referred to the AHI Health Home in one of three ways:
+Individuals are referred to the AHI Health Home Care Management program in one of three ways:

 - Assigned by the New York State Department of Health (NYS DOH);